Drugs and alcohol in the workplace

 • discuss the staff member’s return to work and any ongoing health and safety risks

-• discuss the staff member’s obligation under the Code of Conduct to not attend the workplace impaired by drugs and alcohol, and issue directions as necessary
+• discuss the staff member’s obligation under the department's Code of ethics and conduct policy document to not attend the workplace impaired by drugs and alcohol, and issue directions as necessary

 • work with the staff member when prescription medications cause an impairment and develop a plan to manage such situations